MarufZak/study-logs/nodejs-design-patterns/README.md

   config.set({ hello: "hi" });
   console.log(config.get());
   ```

   Implementation may differ, but the concept is the same.
 We could also create separate family for serializers and deserializers.

+> Difference between adapter pattern is that, in adapter pattern, adapter doesn’t add any behavior to the adaptee, it just makes available under other interface.
+In strategy pattern, however, context and strategies implement different parts of the logic, and both are essential to build final algorithm when combined.